 All selections will be directed by the Resident Director Lee Irwin Culbreth or the Assistant Director George Boyd

 Just a little discussion about rehearsal etiquette.
 First of all we do want you to have fun and enjoy yourself during the rehearsal but keep in mind that the primary reason for being there is to sing not talk.
-So, for that reason you are strongly encouraged to come early to make and visit with friends.
+So, for that reason you are strongly encouraged to come early to make and visit with friends before the rehearsal begins.
 You also have an opportunity to visit during the break and immediately following the rehearsal.
 Once the rehearsal begins please do not talk particularly immediately after the director stops the music to make a comment.
 Frequently a lot of people will blurt out comments which are lost in the clamor of noise as several people try to speak at once.
 Best practice is if you have a question or have an additional comment to make about the music please wait to be recognized by the director.
 Just a reminder from your perspective it may not seem disruptive if you begin to speak to your neighbor softly but in fact no matter how quietly you speak it impacts the noise level in the room even if you speak very softly and the more people that speak at the same time the louder the noise level gets.
 So once again please quell the urge to talk while the rehearsal is in progress.

 Some of the selections on the program may have indicated solo, duet, and small group opportunities.
 It is not required but highly recommended that these be memorized.
 These will be filled by people willing to tryout in an audition process and that have been selected by a panel of peer judges.
 Ideally there will be a primary and a backup for each solo voice part chosen from those who tryout and are given the highest number of votes from the peer judges.
 Until such time as a selection has been made or if no suitable candidate is selected through the audition process the line solos are to be sung by the appropriate voice section within the choir.

 Selections with line solos: